Intrinsic alignments of galaxies in multiple projections: Methodology

 \subsection{Galaxy shapes}

-To characterize the three-dimensional shape of a galaxy, we use both the simple and reduced inertia tensor.
+To characterise the three-dimensional (3D) shape of a galaxy, we use both the simple and reduced inertia tensor.
 While the simple inertia tensor generally provides a higher IA correlation function signal amplitude, allowing for more insight in the workings of galaxies, the reduced inertia tensor shape gives more weight to particles closer to the centre.
-This leads to biased estimates of galaxy shapes, tending towards rounder shapes, which mimic the observations more closely and are, therefore, also worth studying \citep{Tenneti_2015}.
-The simple (Eq. (\ref{eq:inertiatensor})) and reduced (Eq. (\ref{eq:reduced inertiatensor})) tensors are given by:
+This leads to rounder estimates of galaxy shapes, which mimic the observations more closely and are, therefore, also worth studying \citep{Tenneti_2015}.
+The simple (Eq. (\ref{eq:inertiatensor})) and reduced (Eq. (\ref{eq:reduced inertiatensor})) tensors are given by